johandahlberg/piper/README.md

 Development
 ===========

-The heavy lifting in Piper is primarilly done in Scala, with Bash glueing together the different scripts to into workflows.
+The heavy lifting in Piper is primarily done in Scala, with Bash glueing together the different scripts to into workflows.
 Some additional Java and the occasional Perl component is used, but the main body of the code is written in Scala.

 Coding
 ------